Going abroad or on holidays and social welfare payments

 Carer's Allowance can be paid if you accompany the person you are caring for abroad to get medical treatment.
 You can also go abroad on a respite break for a maximum of 3 weeks.

-Disability Allowance can be paid if you are studying an approved course outside the State under the Back to Education Allowance Scheme or getting medical treatment not available in Ireland.
+Disability Allowance can be paid if you are studying an approved course outside the State under the Back to Education Allowance scheme or getting medical treatment not available in Ireland.
 You must notify the Department and provide proof of medical treatment or education abroad.
 Under legislation you have no entitlement to be paid Disability Allowance while on holiday.
-However, in practice Disability Allowance may be paid for 2-3 weeks while you are on holiday abroad.
+However, in practice Disability Allowance may be paid for 2 weeks while you are on holiday abroad.
+You should inform the Department of Social Protection before you go on holiday.

-One-Parent Family Payment can be paid up to a maximum of 3 weeks while you are on holiday abroad.
+One-Parent Family Payment and Jobseeker's Transitional payment can be paid up to a maximum of 3 weeks while you are on holiday abroad.
 You must notify the Department in advance that you are going abroad.

 Child Benefit can be paid to volunteer development workers and members of the Irish Defence Forces or Irish Civil Service serving abroad.
 It can also be paid if you are working abroad for an Irish employer and paying Irish social insurance contributions.

-For further information about transferring your social welfare payment abroad, or taking holidays while getting a social welfare payment, contact the section in the Department of Social Protection that pays your social welfare payment or your social welfare local office.
+For further information about transferring your social welfare payment abroad, or taking holidays while getting a social welfare payment, contact the section in the Department of Social Protection that pays your social welfare payment or your local Intreo Centre or Social Welfare Branch Office.